 - 1. Brief the students on the proposed excursion/trip. - 2.
 Write to parents informing them of the details of the excursion/trip.
-(See section 8.6 and section 9, together with Appendix 6) - 3.
+(See section 8.6 and section 9) - 3.
 Clearly communicate to parents any required costs and the payment procedures/schedule involved. - 4.
 Get parental consent for students to partake in the excursion/trip.